Underwatering Golden Pothos — The Wilt That Tells You Everything

 Prevention

-- Check soil every 5–7 days in summer and water when the top 50% is dry
+- Check soil every 5–7 days during the summer growing season and water once the top half of the root zone reads dry

-- Use the wilt as feedback: if the plant wilts before you were planning to water, shorten the interval going forward
+- Use the wilt itself as direct feedback — if the plant wilts noticeably before your planned next watering, shorten the interval rather than waiting it out again

 Quick Summary